 Use search engines

-Use a search engine such as Google, Yahoo or Bing to expand your search for information.
+Use a search engine such as Google, Yahoo, or Bing to expand your search for information.
 You can try keywords related to labour market information you need.
-You can narrow your search by adding a location or a specific industry to your search terms; for example, “labour market information Drumheller” or “labour market information oil and gas.”
+You can narrow your search by adding a location or a specific industry to your search terms.
+For example, you could use “labour market information Drumheller” or “labour market information oil and gas.”
 Consult the Help menu on the search engine you’re using to learn more about search techniques.

 You can find reliable labour market information online

-It’s easy to explore labour market information online—one website will very often lead you on to several more.
+It’s easy to explore labour market information online.
+One website will very often lead you on to several more.
 Make sure you are using sites you can trust.
-Use recommended sources to be confident that you’re gathering reliable, up-to-date information that will prepare you to make well-informed choices about your future.
+Use recommended sources to be confident that you’re gathering reliable, up-to-date information.
+This will help prepare you to make well-informed choices about your future.